larahabashy/DSCI522_group_12/doc/report.md

 amounts for each time period.
 The bill payment information contains records from April 2005 to September 2005 and each individual have the same number of time periods.
-The data was collected from an important cash and credit card issuing bank in Taiwan.We will make our prediction based on the features given by the data.
+The data was collected from an important cash and credit card issuing bank in Taiwan.
+We will make our prediction based on the features given by the data.

 ### Analysis

-There are 30,000 observations of distinct credit card clients in this data set with each row represents a client.
+There are 30,000 observations of distinct credit card clients in this data set with each row representing a client.
 25 different features are included with information of each given client, such as gender, age, approved credit limit, education, marital status, their past payment history, bill statements, and previous payments for 6 months (April-Sept